All Episodes

 The combine, it's not going to matter.

-If you really want to do something about this academically ineligible means you can't be drafted.
+If you really want to do something about this, academically ineligible means you can't be drafted.

-But they'll never do that.
+But they never do that.

 Some teams want them.

-Some some teams want the badass characters.
+Some teams want the badass characters.

 Like hockey teams want their enforcers.